 While many terpenes calm you down, humulene can energize you.

 Some strains of marijuana can energize you.
 If you want an energy boost without a high, try a CBD tincture that contains humulene but has very little or no THC.
+Using low does of CBD oil helps energy levels, and humulene would go well with it.

 How to Start Using Terpenes